 After being dropped from the GB swimming programme, I moved on to rowing in 2006.
 The transition happened fairly quickly as I made my first senior international competition that summer at the 2006 World Championships in Dorney Lake, Great Britain and made the final finishing 6th.
 2007 World Championships Semi-Finalist, 2008 Paralympic Finalist (5th) and 2009 World Championships Finalist (5th).

 I made another transition of sport, this time to sitting volleyball.
 From 2010 until 2012, I amassed 56 caps for Great Britain.
 My first international was a surprise selection to compete at the 2010 World Championships in Edmund, Oklahoma, USA.
 I was lucky enough that my time with the squad, to have competed for Great Britain at my only European Championships in my repertoire as well as a Continental and Intercontinental Cup.
-My career calumniated at the London 2012 Paralympics were the GB sitting volleyball squad lost in the quarter-final to eventual silver medallist Iran.
+My career calumniated at the London 2012 Paralympics where the GB sitting volleyball squad lost in the quarter-final to eventual silver medallist Iran.

 So why the website?